 Because there’s never been a more exciting time to get excited about epistemology and its relationship to metaphysics and ontology!

-When you get this stuff about concentration and meditation, you fair dinkum understand the beautiful perfection of the relationship between existence, consciousness and identity.
+Getting the difference between concentration and meditation helps you understand the beautiful perfection of the relationship between existence, consciousness and identity.
 Mind and matter are recognised as old mates, and you stop losing sleep over the creation-evolution controversy.
 You also 'get' interfaith dialogue, because meditators can identify with the funny little people over there who dress differently from themselves.

 To sum up : at ICR we do not attempt to teach meditation per se, but we do attempt to teach the recognition of barriers, tensions and impediments to meditation, both in theory and practice.
 More on this next time.